Britain's elite athletes must respect distancing in training

 "It is important to note that the publication of this guidance does not mean that all Olympic and Paralympic sports and athletes should return to training straight away," said UK Sport chief executive Sally Munday.
 "Indeed, we fully expect different sports will return to training at different times.

-"Each sport will need to make a risk assessment against the guidance and determine what is best for both their athletes and staff," Munday said returning to training was a personal choice and recognized there might be concerns or circumstances that made it challenging.
+"Each sport will need to make a risk assessment against the guidance and determine what is best for both their athletes and staff."
+Munday said returning to training was a personal choice and recognised there might be concerns or circumstances that made it challenging.

+The Premier League is consulting this week with players, managers and their representative bodies before a planned first phase of training next Monday.
+The Rugby Football Union said the announcement was a welcome step.

+"There is still significant work to do and discussions to be had with players and staff before any form of training can resume, their welfare will be at the heart of our decisions," it added.
+The guidance on the resumption of elite training is here: https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-phased-return-of-sport-and-recreation/elite-sport-return-to-training-guidance-step-one

 - READ MORE ON: